Fitzy1293/daily-covid/README-pip.md

 ## Specific Counties in a State

+You can now use an arbitrary number of arguments with `-s` or `-sc`.

+`dailycovid -sc ny-albany ca-orange "California-Los Angeles"`

+`dailycovid -s DELAWARE MA`

-Three ways to do the same thing.
+Here are three ways to do the same thing.

 `dailycovid -sc "California-Los Angeles"`